anxi0/Node.js/readme.md

 ## Guide

-If you New to Node.js, just start with Grammars.
-First, make directory to learn it.
+If you New to Node.js, just start with Grammars.\n First, make directory to learn it.
 Second, type commands below
 `npm init -y`